Computas won cloud contract for research communities in 9 European countries

 – In the tender procedure you can deliver one offer, per cloud platform, per country.
 In total, approximately 1,200 offers were submitted, covering all the 40 countries involved.
 This has resulted in 50 suppliers winning a total of 500 cloud deals, says Eilertsen.

-He discloses that Computas, a Google Cloud Premier Partner, provided offers on Google’s cloud platform in nine European countries: Norway, Sweden, Denmark, Finland, Iceland, Romania, Moldova, Macedonia, and Greece.
+He discloses that Computas, a Google Cloud Premier Partner, provided offers on Google’s cloud platform in nine European countries: Norway, Sweden, Denmark, Finland, Iceland, Romania, Moldova, North Macedonia, and Greece.
 The result was a great success.

 – In November, we were informed that we had won the tenders on the Google Cloud Platform in all nine countries, in spite of the tough competition, Eilertsen says.